patrickf2000/quik/Readme.md

 I wrote the entire thing from scratch.
 I don't intend for Quik to fill any special need or be the next big thing; I wrote this primarily as a learning experience, which is why I wrote the whole thing from scratch.
 Not to mention, its been a really fun hobby project.

-Currently, the compiler is only capable of generating 32-bit x86 Intel Assembly code.
+Currently, the compiler is capable of generating 32-bit and 64-bit Intel Assembly code.
+By default, it will generate 64-bit.

 ### Building
 To build, you simply need CMake, a C++ compiler, and Python 3 (for testing).
 Quik does not use any libraries other than the standard C++ library.
 A compiler supporting at least the C++11 standard is necessary.